heinwessels/Factorio-HallOfFame/mod_files/modpage.md

 - [Accidental Chef: 10 Rockets Per Minute](https://www.reddit.com/r/factorio/comments/5osdaa/my_first_gigafactory_10_rockets_per_minute/). [*18 January 2017 using Factorio 0.14*].
 Likely the of the biggest vanilla-ish megabase of the time.
 - [Swolar: 20kSPM 60 UPS](https://www.reddit.com/r/factorio/comments/gely3v/20000_science_per_minute_hybrid_modular_megabase/). [*6 May 2020 using Factorio 0.18*].
 Shown is only one of 107 identical, fully contained, modules.
 At the time it was likely the highest science per minute while maintaining the highest UPS megabase ever built.
 Built using the editor.
 - [flame_Sla: 30kSPM 60 UPS](https://www.reddit.com/r/technicalfactorio/comments/ks2xtk/20k_spm_201000spm_belts_v30/). [*7 January 2021 using Factorio 1.1*].
 This is the biggest and most UPS efficient base ever built, surpassing [Swolar's base](https://www.reddit.com/r/factorio/comments/gely3v/20000_science_per_minute_hybrid_modular_megabase/) by 10 kSPM, and in UPS optimization in Factorio 1.1.
 Built in the editor it comprises out of 30 identical 1kSPM blocks to achieve 30kSPM. *Note: the linked Reddit-post only mentions 20kSPM, but a [benchmark](https://factoriobox.1au.us/result/f4caa737-2286-49d2-95a9-ae2cad97b36d) was later run on a 30kSPM version that reached 70 UPS!*
+- [Nefrums: Speedrun Any% Former World Record: 1h 38m 58s](https://www.speedrun.com/factorio/run/yo3o8w5y). [*4 December 2021 using Factorio 1.1.4*].
+The speedrunning legend, Nefrums, broke the previous world record held by Phoenix27833 by less than a minute with this build.
 - [Soelless Gaming (P0ober) & JD-Plays: Spaghetti Base](https://www.youtube.com/watch?v=yUUT3C2Xevc&list=PLd4gX1UWnrsBkMQf2ZwyfjXLtdtEOOg13&index=85&ab_channel=SoellessGaming). [*9 May 2020 using Factorio 0.18*].
 Beautiful and chaotic spaghetti base which is also used as the [Alt-F4](https://alt-f4.blog/) background.
 - [Soelless Gaming (P0ober): Beautiful Megabase](https://www.youtube.com/watch?v=jjtXHsv5E6M&ab_channel=SoellessGaming). [*31 October 2017 using Factorio 0.15*].
 Beautiful belts in a city-block pattern.
 - [Horvenbeestinger: Beautiful Light Megabase](https://www.reddit.com/r/factorio/comments/izym9l/turning_on_the_factory_2500spm/). [*26 September 2020 using Factorio 1.0*].
 Absolutely beautiful base, especially at night with the new lighting in Factorio 1.1.